collectioneering/kix/README.md

 For `ArtifactTool` types, automatic parsing of string options to `long`, `ulong`, and `bool` is supported.

 Note: The `artifactList` option is a list of artifact IDs generated for profiles exported via the `db list` command.
-However, this option is not yet respected by any built-in behavior for listing or list-dumping, and such functionality must be manually implemented.
-This may be changed at a later time.

 ## Browser Cookies